Gail D. Chermak, PhD

 - Weihing, J., Guenette, L., Chermak, G.D., Brown, M., Ceruti, J., Fitzgerald, K., Geissler, K., Gonzalez, J., Brenneman, L., & Musiek, F.E.
 (2015).
 Characteristics of pediatric performance on a test battery commonly used in the diagnosis of central auditory processing disorder (CAPD).
 Journal of the American Academy of Audiology, 26, 652-669.

 Funded by the Kellogg Foundation, the World Institute on Disability and the Fulbright American Republics Research Program, Chermak has traveled extensively, consulting with public and private agencies in the area of rehabilitation service delivery.
 She has chaired and served on a number of national professional committees and task forces, including the 2005 ASHA Work Group on CAPD, which authored a technical report and position statement, and the 2010 AAA Task Force, which authored clinical practice guidelines for the diagnosis, treatment, and management of children and adults with CAPD.
-She served as program chair for the first and second global conferences on CAPD held in conjunction with the 2012 and 2014 AAA conventions, and she served on the program committee for the AAA Auditory Research Conference (ARC) in 2016.
+She served as program chair for the first and second global conferences on CAPD held in conjunction with the 2012 and 2014 AAA conventions, she served on the program committee for the AAA Auditory Research Conference (ARC) in 2016, and she served as conference and program co-chair for the Third Global Conference on CAPD held in conjunction with the AAA Conference and Exposition in 2019.

-Dr. Chermak is professor of audiology and chair of the Department of Speech and Hearing Sciences, Elson S. Floyd College of Medicine, at Washington State University Health Sciences Spokane, Washington.
+Dr. Chermak is professor of audiology and chair of the Department of Speech and Hearing Sciences, and associate dean for faculty affairs, Elson S. Floyd College of Medicine, at Washington State University Health Sciences Spokane, Washington.